Maribor: Parks and other green spaces

-The main park in the city is Maribor City Park, with the City Aquarium and Terrarium, and a wide promenade leading to the Three Ponds, containing over 100 local and foreign species of deciduous and coniferous trees.
+The main park in the city is Maribor City Park, with the Maribor Aquarium and Terrarium, and a wide promenade leading to the Three Ponds, containing over a hundred local and foreign species of deciduous and coniferous trees.

 Demographics

 Catholic Church

 Maribor, previously in the Catholic Diocese of Graz-Seckau, became part of the Diocese of Lavant on 1 June 1859, and the seat of its Prince-Bishop.
 The name of the diocese (after a river in Carinthia) was later changed to the Diocese of Maribor on 5 March 1962.
 It was elevated to an archdiocese by Pope Benedict XVI on 7 April 2006.